 Things are happening in Anchorage – and it’s worth visiting.
 If you’re going to go to Alaska, Anchorage is a fantastic place to start, and many people do exactly that.
 However, even if you spend your entire vacation in Anchorage and the surrounding areas, you’ll go home feeling quite pleased!

-There’s plenty to do in this great American city for people with all kinds of interests.
+There’s plenty to do in this great American city for people with various interests.
 Whether you’re a nature lover, an avid hiker, an outdoor activity enthusiast, a xenophile, a history buff, or a fan of unusual attractions, Anchorage has something for you.
 And on top of all that, the people are friendly and the food and beer are great too.

 Fly over the majestic Chugach Range and Knik Glacier.
 Get a bird's-eye view of glacial crevasses, glacial rivers, and waterfalls.
 Spot moose, bears, and other local wildlife from above.
 Fly down the Great Gorge or the Knik River Valley with your guide in a helicopter.
 Land on the massive Knik Glacier with your guide and fill your water bottle with pure glacier water.